The States Where Driving Costs the Most Don't Have the Most Expensive Gas

 The States Under Pressure

-The most important finding from the before-and-after comparison is not which states moved the most in April.
-It is which states were already under pressure before the Strait of Hormuz became a factor.
+The most important finding from the before-and-after comparison is which states were already under pressure before the Strait of Hormuz became a factor, not which ones moved the most in April.

 Louisiana's pre-conflict burden of 7.21% means that a geopolitical event 8,000 miles away did not create Louisiana's driving affordability problem.
 It confirmed it.
 The same is true of Mississippi (5.61% in January), Kentucky (5.02%), Arkansas (4.75%) and West Virginia (4.68%).
 These states were in the top 12 nationally before a single barrel of oil was disrupted.
 Their rankings are structural, not cyclical.
 When the price increase resolves (historical gas price cycles suggest it will, at least partially), these states will not fall out of the top tier.
 Their insurance costs, income levels and driving distances will still be there.

 The conflict-exposed states tell the opposite story.
-Nevada at 3.74% in January was below the national median burden.
-Its current ranking at 13th is real and material, but it is also contingent.
-A return to $2.46 regional prices would put it back below the median.
+Nevada, at 3.74% in January, was slightly above the national median burden.
+That 13th-place ranking is real, but it's also contingent.
+A return to $2.46 regional prices would put it back near its pre-conflict position.
 Idaho, which jumped 1.24 percentage points from the run-up, was at 2.81% in January, placing it among the bottom five states nationally for burden.
 Its current rank at 32nd reflects the price environment, not a structural vulnerability.

 That distinction matters for how journalists pitch this story and how drivers read it.
-The structural-exposure states need to act regardless of what happens at the pump.
-The conflict-exposed states are seeing something acute and temporary, compounded by existing conditions.
+The structural-exposure states have a cost problem that won't resolve when gas prices ease.
+The conflict-exposed states are dealing with something acute and temporary, on top of existing conditions.

 Why High Gas Prices Don't Always Mean High Burden